Czech Television: Advertising restrictions

 The Act on Czech Television precisely sets the limits that Czech Television has in obtaining revenues from the sale of advertising.
-The law stipulates that: On ČT2 and ČT sport, advertising time may not exceed 0.5% of the daily broadcast time on each from these programs (i.e. max.
-7 min and 12 sec per day), while the broadcast of advertisements may not in time from 7 pm to 10 pm exceed 6 minutes during one broadcast hour on each of these programs.
+The law stipulates that on ČT2 and ČT sport, advertising time may not exceed 0.5% of the daily broadcast time on each of these programmes (i.e., max.
+7 minutes and 12 seconds per day), while the broadcast of advertisements may not in time from 7 pm to 10 pm exceed 6 minutes during one broadcast hour on each of these programmes.

-On the ČT1 and ČT24 programs, advertising may not be included in the broadcast at all, with the exception of advertising included in the broadcast of a program that is in direct connection with a cultural or sports broadcast events, if the broadcasting of such advertising is a necessary condition for the acquisition of television broadcasting rights cultural or sporting events.
-If an ad is included, the ad time is limited as well as on the ČT2 and ČT sport programs (ie for 7 min and 12 sec per day).
+On the ČT1 and ČT24 programmes, advertising may not be included in the broadcast at all, with the exception of advertising included in the broadcast of a programme that is in direct connection with a cultural or sports broadcast events, if the broadcasting of such advertising is a necessary condition for the acquisition of television broadcasting rights cultural or sporting events.
+If an ad is included, the ad time is limited as well as on the ČT2 and ČT sport programmes (i.e., for 7 minutes and 12 seconds per day).

-As with their acquisition, as well as the use of funds obtained from advertising, Czech Television is restricted by Act No. 302/2011 Coll.: On a quarterly basis, Czech Television transfers the revenue from advertising broadcast on the ČT2 program to the State Fund culture of the Czech Republic.
+As with their acquisition, as well as the use of funds obtained from advertising, Czech Television is restricted by Act No. 302/2011 Coll.: On a quarterly basis, Czech Television transfers the revenue from advertising broadcast on the ČT2 programme to the State Fund culture of the Czech Republic.
 Czech Television deducts the proven costs associated with the sale of advertising from the revenue.

-Revenues from advertising broadcasting on the ČT sport program are used by Czech Television for production and broadcasting sports programs.
+Revenues from advertising broadcasting on the ČT sport programme are used by Czech Television for the production and broadcasting of sports programmes.
 Teleshopping is completely banned on Czech Television.
-These restrictions do not apply to product placement, which is used in own creation.
+These restrictions do not apply to product placement, which is used in its own creation.

 Management

+Former general manager of Czech Television Jan Souček has courted controversy in his tenure given his attack on free media and his attacks on employees of Czech Television.
+Souček compared himself to Milada Horáková after strong criticism of his managerial skills from the Czech Television Council.
+Souček later commented that it was silly of him.
+In an interview on 5.
+9. 2023 Souček, as the incoming director general, stated: "I am constantly asking for money.
+A press conference of the Ministry of Culture has been announced for Tuesday, where the ministerial commission should reveal how it envisions the reform of financing public service media.
+According to my information, our call will be heard for the most part."
+During his tenure, Souček constantly asks for more money from the public fees, however, it seems that he is not able to use money economically while blacking out financial documents to hide it from the public.
+On 6 May 2025, Souček was dismissed by the Czech Television Council.